Articles on: FeedHub

 After pressing Save Settings, you are able to see the newly assigned value when you click on your current feed.

-B. Add Rules on Field Mapping
+Adding Rules for Field Mapping

 Set To Rule